DavideVi/Cy-Hello-World/README.md

 ./cli d
 ```

-# Insights
+# Notes

-## Lambda
+## Lambda Function

 I used PyEnv to peg the version to 3.10 (latest Lambda supported runtime).

 I normally use Poetry for managing the local package but thought it would be
-overkill in this case, I've just manually written the `requirements.txt` file.
+overkill in this case, I was planning on manually writing the `requirements.txt` file but
+it turned out that no additional packages were actually required.

+For some reason my mind initially conflated HTTP with HTML so I initially made it only support HTML;
+Currently it can return both HTML and JSON depending on the specified content type.

 ## Terraform